We're all doing more with less. Here's how to save oodles time on repeat tasks so you can focus on the stuff that matters.

 - Map fields, including custom fields, so the right information always lands in the right place.

-- Other flow options, including the ability to make your flow automated or manual.
+- Select other flow options, including the ability to make your flow automated or manual.

-Then set your flow in motion and watch Unito automate the nitty-gritty of your work throughout both teams and tools.
+Then set your flow in motion and watch Unito automate the nitty-gritty elements of your work.

-With Butler and Unito, you can save everyone on your team—from interns to senior leadership—several hours per week both within and beyond Trello.
+With Trello's automation and Unito, you can save everyone on your team—from interns to senior leadership—several hours per week both in and out of Trello.
 What kind of impact will that have on your company’s workflow?
 Contact one of our sales reps today to find out.

 Good or bad, we’d love to hear your thoughts.
 Find us on Twitter (@trello)!